River Reports- Cheesman Canyon, Deckers, Clear Creek, Boulder Creek, Blue River

 Start at the outlets and work your way downstream or upstream towards the dam, this entire section is considered Gold Medal water and has plenty of fish.
 Pretty cool place where sometimes you can have a crowd watching you catch a fish and if you need a new pair of columbia pants after, its all right there for ya.
 There are plenty of really large trout in this section but most fish are going to be in that 10-18" range and is going to be almost strictly rainbows.
 Don't be surprised if you fish this enough to eventually find yourself hooked into a 20" or a 4 or 5 pound fat boy.
 The red stripe on these rainbows is always stunning due to the food sources they have in this beautiful stretch of water.
 With this area being so close to Denver, the fish see a ton of pressure so make sure your drifts and presentation are on point.

-Cheesman Canyon (360cfs)
+Cheesman Canyon (284cfs)

-Fish are hitting eggs and leeches heavy but as usual most of your action is going to come from getting deep on tiny flies using 6x tippet.
+Fish are Pat's and worms heavy but as usual most of your action is going to come from getting deep on tiny flies using 6x tippet.
 And when I say tiny, I mean i wouldn't bother fishing anything under a size 22 and I always like to lean more towards that 24-26 range.
 Blue poison tungs, black zebras, miracle nymphs, bling midges, wd40, purple juju baeties are going to be your go to flies for this section.
 Getting a good drift with a good presentation is always the key through this technical section of tailwater.

 Cheesman Canyon is one of the most iconic fly fishing destinations in the world.
 With the pressure it receives, it's no reason the phrase "if you can catch a fish in Chessman Canyon, you can catch a fish anywhere" was coined.
 If you want to get away from the crowds and don't mind a long hike, go to the upper canyon.
 The hike is long but the peace and quality of fishing is worth it.